Skip to content

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

-South Lake Tahoe punishes shortcuts harder than almost anywhere we work.
-We build the exterior to survive the mountain and the fire season together.
+South Lake Tahoe punishes shortcuts harder than almost anywhere we work, stacking snow, freeze-thaw, altitude sun, and fire onto one wall.
+We build the exterior to survive the mountain and the fire season together, and we scope every South Lake Tahoe project on site so the plan and the season are honest before any board goes up.

 FAQ